-The pandemic is still here and we haven’t seen the light at the end of the tunnel yet.
+The pandemic is still here, and we haven’t seen the light at the end of the tunnel yet.
 Some countries are still in quarantine.
 Some have finished the government-imposed lockdown (like here in France).
-But most of all, everyone of us are adapting to the new normal.
+But most of all, every one of us is adapting to the new normal.

 France was in lockdown from March to May.
-It was unexpected.
+Nobody saw it coming.
 The neighboring countries have done the same thing, too.
 Most of us are now going through challenges.
 This was not easy.
-As I look back, I actually don’t know how I survived the lockdown for those months of just staring at the walls of my apartment, navigating from the living room to the kitchen, and balcony then back to my bed.
+As I look back, I don’t know how I survived the lockdown for those months of just staring at my apartment walls, navigating from the living room to the kitchen, and balcony then back to my bed.
 I went out of the apartment after 25 days of confinement just because I ran out of food!
-I have to endure wearing a homemade mask (I was saving the surgical mask that was given to me last January for more important, longer times of staying outside when I could), listed down the only things I needed to buy, wrote down a certificate of my reason for going out (gosh, I forgot what it was called during the lockdown), and went to the nearby grocery around the corner.
+I endured wearing a homemade mask (I was saving the surgical mask given to me last January for more important, longer times of staying outside when I could).
+I listed down the only things I needed to buy, wrote down a certificate of my reason for going out (gosh, I forgot what it was called during the lockdown), and went to the nearby grocery around the corner.

 With these in mind, I have thought of listing down those things that might also inspire you if you are still under quarantine.

-- Food.
+Food.
 This is very important to me.
 This also included cooking and baking.
 A day before the lockdown, the office already told us to work from home.
 That was Monday.
-There were already talks about the government announcing the lockdown measures so I headed to the nearby Carrefour armed with a grocery list.
-I did not do a panic buying since I already made my grocery on the previous weekend and I had enough.
+There were already talks about the government announcing the lockdown measures, so I headed to the nearby Carrefour armed with a grocery list.
+I did not do ago for panic-buying since I already made my grocery on the previous weekend, and I had enough.
 But I thought about just adding a few things that would last while I’m stuck at home.
-I put food first in this list because as long as you have provisions, this would be enough to keep you sane.
+I put food first on this list because as long as you have provisions, this would be enough to keep you sane.
 Less thing to think about, too.

-- Books.
-If you are a person who reads, books surely help to keep the mind off the fact that we’re stuck within the confines of our homes for an indefinite period of time.
+Books.
+If you are a person who reads, books surely help keep the mind off the fact that we’re stuck within our homes’ confines for an indefinite period.
 It enriches the mind, too.

-- Art materials.
-I was trying to get my footing back to my art, befriending the watercolors and other coloring materials that I brought with me from Bangkok.
+Art materials.
+I tried to get my footing back to my art, befriending the watercolors and other coloring materials that I brought with me from Bangkok.
 I also had a few sketches, practicing still life drawing again.

-- Exercise.
-The routine would only take an hour or whatever, depends on your plan.
-I would have Zumba and aerobics enough to keep me in shape despite the fact that I was also doing some quarantine baking, hahaha.
+Exercise.
+The routine would only take an hour, depends on your plan.
+I would have Zumba and aerobics enough to keep me in shape, although I was also doing some quarantine baking, hahaha.

-- Reconnect with Family and Friends.
+Reconnect with Family and Friends.
 Yes.
-If Netflix or Amazon Prime won’t do, then go online to chat with the family and friends.
+If Netflix or Amazon Prime won’t do, go online to chat with family and friends.
 Do some video call parties.
-This is the time where we also realize how important human relationships are.
-We’re may be far away from each other, but that should not stop us from caring and looking out for each other, especially at this time of uncertainty.
-We’re missing the human/physical interactions and it’s affecting our mental health.
-Reaching out to the people we care the most is one step in healing a part of us during this period.
+This is the time where we also realize how meaningful human relationships are.
+We’re maybe far away from each other, but that should not stop us from caring and looking out for each other, especially at this time of uncertainty.
+We’re missing the human/physical interactions, and it’s affecting our mental health.
+Reaching out to the people we care about the most is one step in healing a part of us during this period.

-- Blogging.
+Blogging.
 I have this blog set up a few years back but never had the time.
 Even now, I’m still trying to figure out what to do about this, hahaha.
-But I like writing and I like putting my words out here to share to anyone.
-It’s part of my own sanity check, to be able to connect with people online.
+But I like writing, and I like putting my words out here to share with anyone.
+It’s part of my sanity check to be able to connect with people online.

-- Learning a new skill.
-I learned how to bake a bread when the loaf I bought from the grocery was finished after two weeks.
+Learning a new skill.
+I learned how to bake bread when I finished the loaf I bought from the grocery after two weeks.
 It was life-changing, hahaha!

-- Online Shopping.
+Online Shopping.
 Oh, dear.
-This is something that I don’t really advise you to do if you get easily addicted to those pretty things that you thought you need but actually didn’t.
+This is something that I don’t advise you to do if you get easily addicted to those pretty things that you thought you need but didn’t.
 And honestly, the only shopping I did during the lockdown was e-book shopping, hahaha.

-- KonMari.
+KonMari.
 If you ever heard of Marie Kondo, then you will get inspired in tidying up your place.
-During lockdown, one of the things I reflected on was how to reduce my things with only those that I need.
-I began sorting out my clothes, my bags and shoes, even my books.
-Those that I felt that I don’t need anymore has been set aside.
-It was the opportunity for me to restructure my place into something that has more space and more pleasant.
+During the lockdown, one of the things I reflected on was how to reduce my stuff with only those that I need.
+I began sorting out my clothes, my bags, and shoes, even my books.
+Those that I felt that I don’t need anymore have been set aside.
+It was the opportunity for me to restructure my place into something with more space and more pleasant.

-- Dating.
-Well, in my case, I was dating someone before the lockdown so to have someone to talk to at the end of the workday, or in between the things I do, was always something that I appreciate.
+Dating.
+In my case, I was dating someone before the lockdown.
+To have someone to talk to at the end of the workday, or in between the things I do, was always something that I appreciate.
 There’s someone who listens and understands, and I would do the same for him.
-But if you don’t have anyone else yet, perhaps, trying the online dating would help explore what your heart desires. 🙂
+But if you don’t have anyone else yet, perhaps, trying online dating would help explore what your heart desires. 🙂